n7nix/rpi-temp-graph/README.md

   * [lighttpd](https://www.lighttpd.net/)
 * If you install a DHT11 temperature sensor then both Raspberry Pi CPU & ambient temperatures are plotted.
-  * The external ambient temperature sensor for the plotting scripts to work, it's

 ### Briefly
 * Get this repo